MG40/powerscale-terraform/README.md

 - The resources can be created with terraform scripts whenever possible.
 - Typically, a role like `terrafomer.role` is created.

-In this case, we are showcasing how modules can be used to create resources for Dell Powerscale.
+We are showcasing how modules can be used to create resources for Dell Powerscale.

 We want to create a NFS export.
 This can be later used on a Linux machine to mount the NFS export.